jakarta99/jasperreports/README.md

 ## iText 7 support version

-Now *ONLY* SimplePdfTextRender.java is work
+Now *ONLY* SimplePdfTextRender.java works on 2018/May

 - Graphics2D is not supported
 - TagHelper is not supported